aanchal4/draft-timestamp-implmentation-advice/draft-aanchal-time-implementation-guidance.md

 Each of these approaches has own problems attached to it.

   * Manual configurations can be subject to errors and misconfiguration.
-    Also, for mobile devices, when moving between time zones, the offset must be corrected manually.

   * Accessing the hardware clock requires an I/O operation which is resource intensive, therefore many systems use the hardware clock